ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ### Check the forward rule for /alexa/oauth

 * Open your browser at "https://YOUR_DOMAIN.COM/alexa/oauth"
 * You should get the message "Wrong client id".
-If not, check your port forwarding the reverse proxy config.
+If not, check your port forwarding the reverse proxy config or reverse proxy config.

 ### Check the forward rule for /alexa/token
 * Enable the debug log in the Node-Red Alexa node configuration.
 * Open your browser at "https://YOUR_DOMAIN.COM/alexa/token"
 * You should get the message "https://YOUR_DOMAIN.COM/alexa/token".
-If not, check your port forwarding the reverse proxy config.
+If not, check your port forwarding the reverse proxy config or reverse proxy config.

 ### Check the forward rule for /alexa/smarhome
 * Enable the debug log in the Node-Red Alexa node configuration.
 * Open your browser at "https://YOUR_DOMAIN.COM/alexa/smarhome"
 * You should get the message "https://YOUR_DOMAIN.COM/alexa/smarhome".
-If not, check your port forwarding the reverse proxy config.
+If not, check your port forwarding the reverse proxy config or reverse proxy config.

 ### Check the lambda function